-Note further that all of the information listed here after is a good overview of Origami but can not be seen as a authoritative analysis of “Origami”!
+Note further that all of the information list here after is a good overview of Origami but can not be seen as a authoritative analysis of “Origami”!

-As consequences if you like detailed authoritative information about the history of Paper Folding or Origami please consult following overage of mention authors:
+As consequences if you like detail authoritative information about the history of Paper Folding or Origami please consult following overage of mention authors:

-As the most textbooks about Origami will say, that paper was first invented by Cai Lun (sometimes written as Ts’ai Lun) originated of China that in the period 105 A,D.
+The name Cai Lun sometimes written as Ts’ai Lun originate of China that in the period 105 A,D.

-Textbooks will say that paper was first invented in China by Cai Lun (also written Ts’ai Lun) in 105 A.D..
+Textbooks will say that paper was first invent in China by Cai Lun (also write Ts’ai Lun) in 105 A.D..

 Note further that there are archeological evidence who suggest a other and earlier date than above!